-Cash registers vary substantially from model to model, and so the price you can expect to pay depends a lot on the machine's capabilities, as well as the quality and type of device you are looking to purchase.
+Cash registers vary substantially from model to model.
+The price you can expect to pay depends a lot on the machine's capabilities, quality, and the type of device you are looking to purchase.

 Entry Level Cash Registers

 Entry level cash registers are equipped with a simple display, keypad, receipt printer, and cash drawer.
-These are suitable for smaller businesses and require the most operation.
+These are suitable for smaller businesses.

 Prices must be manually typed into the device, and the receipts are often very basic and lack advanced details such as employee numbers or advertisement.

 Prices generally range from $100 to $350, but deals can sometimes be found online.
-You can use Expert Market to help you compare prices.
+You can use Expert Market to compare prices.